unabstracted/tekx/xray/index.rst

 In **Prism > VM > Table**, select the **X-Ray** VM and click **Update**.

+Click **Set Affinity**.
+Select all hosts **EXCEPT** *<Cluster Name>-1*.
+Click **Save**.

   .. figure:: https://s3.amazonaws.com/s3.nutanixworkshops.com/ts18/xray/0.png

+Repeat for **DC** VM.

 .. note::

   As X-Ray powers down hosts for tests that evaluate availability and data integrity, it is best practice to run the X-Ray VM outside of the target cluster.
 Additionally, the X-Ray VM itself creates a small amount of storage and CPU overhead that could potentially skew results.
 Due to resource constraints, your X-Ray VM is running on the cluster you will be targetting for tests.
-Tests run as part of this exercise only power off node 1 in the cluster, so the X-Ray VM has been pinned to nodes 2 and 3 to prevent accidentally being powered off.
+Tests run as part of this exercise only power off the first host in the cluster, so the X-Ray VM has been excluded from running on the first host to prevent accidentally being powered off.

   For environments where DHCP is unavailable, X-Ray supports "Zero Configuration" networking, where the VMs communicate via self-assigned link local IPv4 addresses.
 In order to work, all of the VMs (including the X-Ray VM) need to reside on the same Layer 2 network.
 To use Zero Configuration networking, your X-Ray VM's first NIC (eth0) should be on a network capable of communicating with your cluster.
 A second NIC (eth1) is added on a network without DHCP.
 No action is required as the X-Ray VM has already been created with both NICs, as seen below.

   **DO NOT ENABLE IPAM ON THE "Link-Local-DO-NOT-TOUCH" NETWORK!**

-Click **Save**.

 Open \https://<*XRAY-VM-IP*>/ in a browser.
 Enter a password for the local secret score, such as your HPOC cluster password, and click **Enter**.